Resolve 11 Workflow Red Flags Using Website Recording Software

 Some product managers rely on A/B testing, i.e. sample testing of two different products to identify the one with more users and the one with fewer users or patrons.
 While A/B testing helps you quickly identify which products your customers will like between product A and product B, they do not tell you or you as the product manager do not know why product A is the customers’ choice and why Product B is not.

 This is the first red flag in product workflow; however, to solve this red flag, the product manager can deploy the on-site survey and website recording Software to monitor how website users interact with these products, send a survey tool such as a questionnaire or online forms to collect data and generate feedback from visitors to your website.
-For software such as Siterecording developed by 500apps, it is the best website recording software that has both the on-site survey and session recording tools.
+For software such as SiteRecording developed by 500apps, it is the best website recording softwares that has both the on-site survey and session recording tools.

 2. Archaic Team Models